12 Bucket-List Things to Do in Martha’s Vineyard (Local Favorites)

 For a truly Martha’s Vineyard dining experience, The Grey Barn & Farm in Chilmark offers farm-to-table meals straight from their organic fields.
 This family-run dairy farm produces award-winning cheeses, fresh vegetables, and pasture-raised meats, all used in their seasonal dishes.
 Visitors can tour the farm, sample handcrafted cheeses like Prufrock and Bluebird, and shop for artisanal goods in their farm store.
 They also offer workshops on sustainable farming and cheesemaking, adding to the experience.

 I stopped by for a cheese-tasting and left with a bag full of fresh bread, jams, and creamy Brie.
 The farm’s laid-back setting, with grazing cows and rolling pastures, makes for a perfect afternoon escape.
+It’s something you can do anytime of year, including during a winter on Cape Cod.
 Whether you’re grabbing a picnic spread or indulging in their famous wood-fired pizza nights, The Grey Barn is a must-visit for food lovers looking for authentic island flavors.

 Experience a culinary journey at the Grey Barn, where farm-to-table excellence begins in their own fields.